TalishGargg/quest/README.md

 - **ECS (Elastic Container Service)**: Manages the deployment of Docker containers using Fargate.
 - **Fargate**: A serverless compute engine for containers that works with ECS to run containers without managing servers.
 - **ALB (Application Load Balancer)**: Distributes incoming traffic to the ECS tasks running in multiple availability zones.
+- **SSL**: Implemented using a self-signed certificate to enable TLS.

 ![AWS Architecture](./quest-app.jpg)